Common email scams

-Some mail readers make difficult to see the real name but if you mouse over the friendly name or click Reply you should be able to see the full name of the sender.
-Sophisticated fraudsters can fake the entire name to look like a legitimate sender, though a correct sender address is important it is not enough.
-You need to look at the entire email and to check your account.
-To check your account, always enter "www.paypal.com" into your browser rather than clicking on a link in an email.
+Some email clients make it hard to see the real name.
+But if you mouse over the friendly name or click “Reply,” you should be able to see the full email address of the sender.
+Sophisticated fraudsters can fake the entire name to look like a legitimate sender, so be careful.

+Though verifying a correct sender address is important, it’s not enough.
+It’s important to look at the entire email.
+When you check your account, always enter "www.PayPal.com" into your browser instead of clicking a link in an email.

 Here are some common scams where fraudsters use spoofed emails:

 "Your account is about to be suspended."
-Many fraudsters send people spoofed emails to tell them that their accounts are about to be suspended, and that they must enter their passwords in a spoofed webpage.
-Be careful when you receive any email like this, because this is what many phishing emails say.
-If you receive any suspect email, report it.
-This can help keep you and your family secure.
+Many fraudsters send spoofed emails warning that an account is about to be suspended, and that the account holder must enter their password in a spoofed webpage.
+Be careful; PayPal will never ask you to enter your password unless you are on the login page.
+Report any suspect email by forwarding it toThis can help keep you and your family secure.

-How to Identify Real PayPal Emails
+How to identify real PayPal emails

 An email from PayPal will:

-- Address you by your first and last names or your business name
+- Address you by your first and last names, or your business name.

 An email from PayPal won't: